 Season 3 might be the penultimate season

-When a show is successful, there’s a desire to keep it going for as many seasons as possible, with some series stretching on for far longer than the original premise really set itself up for.
-But even though Stranger Things is one of the most popular shows currently airing, the Duffer Brothers want to quit while they’re ahead and not overstay their welcome.
+Even though Stranger Things is one of the most popular shows currently airing, the Duffer Brothers want to quit while they’re ahead and not overstay their welcome.
 For that reason, Season 3 might actually be the penultimate season.

 Either way, this is not a show that seems like it will continue for that much longer.
-So Season 3 will probably start setting the pieces in motion for the ending rather than set up threads that will be around for years.
+So Season 3 will probably start setting the pieces in motion for the ending rather than setting up threads that will be around for years.

 It probably won’t air until 2019